pulp/pulp/docs/sphinx/user-guide/general-reference.rst

 * There are two added search criteria, ``--after`` and ``--before``.
 These fields apply to the point at which the unit was first added to the repository.
-  The values for these fields is an :term:`iso8601` timestamp.
+  The values for these fields are expressed as an :term:`iso8601` timestamp.
 * A ``--details`` flag is provided when searching for units within a repository.
   If specified, information about the association between the unit and the repository will be displayed in addition to the metadata about the unit itself.